 Before we dive in, let’s just briefly review the Excel interface.
 You may already know all this stuff, but it never hurts to review.

-The top of the app is dominated by the “ribbon” (grey), which sub-divided into “tabs” (red), which are then further sub-divided into “sections” (blue).
+The top of the app is dominated by the “ribbon” (gray), which subdivided into “tabs” (red), which are then further sub-divided into “sections” (blue).

 That’s it, pretty simple, and just a short overview of some of the terminology you’ll encounter in this HTG School series.